waldesem/pdf-to-xlsx/README.md

-# PDF to XLSX Converter
+# PDF Converter

-Iterates through all PDF files in the parent directory, converts each one to Excel format.
+Converter for PDF files into excel or text files.